 - A. Concept Plan.
 If land proposed for annexation is required to create a Concept Plan per Section 15-6102, the Concept Plan must be created and adopted prior to annexation. - B. Plan Consistency.
+The proposed annexation and parcel configuration is consistent with the General Plan, Concept Plan, and any applicable operative plan; and

+C. Revenue Neutrality.

-The proposed annexation and parcel configuration is consistent with the General Plan, Concept Plan, and any applicable operative plan; and - C. Public Services, Facilities, and Utilities.
-Adequate public services, facilities, and utilities meeting City standards are available to the lands proposed for annexation or will be provided within a specific period of time, with financial guarantees and performance requirements, to ensure this will occur.
+Public Services, Facilities, and Utilities.
+Adequate public services, facilities, and utilities meeting City standards are available to the lands proposed for annexation or

-- D. Fair and Proportional Payments.
-Projects requiring annexation will not negatively impact City finances. - 1.
-No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project. - 2.
-The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development. - 3.
-The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts. - 4.
-The development will fully fund ongoing public facility and infrastructure maintenance and public service costs. - E. LAFCO Approval.
+- Fair and Proportional Payments.
+Projects requiring annexation will not negatively impact City finances. - 1.a.
+No City revenue will be used to replace or provide developer funding that has or would have been committed to any mitigation project. - The development project will fully fund public facilities and infrastructure as necessary to mitigate any impacts arising from the new development. - The development project will pay for public facilities and infrastructure improvements in proportion to the development's neighborhood and citywide impacts. - d.
+The development will fully fund ongoing public facility and infrastructure maintenance and public service costs. - 4-3.
+Disadvantaged Unincorporated Communities.
+The City will partner with the community, if there is wide support for annexation, to coordinate terms to initiate and support the annexation process. - E.D.
+LAFCO Approval.
 The annexation shall be approved by the Local Agency Formation Commission (LAFCO) of Fresno.